davidmarkclements/decofun/Readme.md

 <a name="methods-declared-in-object-literals"></a>
 # methods declared in object literals
-Are named "as property <property name> ㅣ line N".
+Are labelled "as property <property name> ㅣ line N".

 ```js
 function contain () {